Semipalatinsk Test Site: Legacy

 The locals also believe that their status is backed by science.
 The basis of this was a training exercise performed by the Comprehensive Test-Ban-Treaty Organization (CTBTO).
-The exercise was based around a hypothetical nuclear explosion, so they came in wearing full protective gear.
-The citizens of Koyan witnessed this but were not informed of the 'exercise' status nor the reason for the outsiders' presence.
+The exercise was based around a hypothetical nuclear explosion, so CTBTO participants wore full protective gear during the exercise.
+Citizens of a nearby village witnessed this but were neither informed of the 'exercise' nor the reason for the outsiders' presence.
 As such the citizens perceived strangers having to wear protective gear to enter the area around their community while they, the residents, had no need.
-This further cemented their belief that they must be radioactive mutants as other people seemed to need protection to exist within their home.
+This further cemented their belief that they must be radioactive mutants.

 Anti-nuclear movement

-The anti-nuclear movement in Kazakhstan, "Nevada Semipalatinsk", was formed in 1989 and was one of the first major anti-nuclear movements in the former Soviet Union.
+The anti-nuclear movement in Kazakhstan, named Nevada-Semipalatinsk, was formed in 1989 and was one of the first major anti-nuclear movements in the former Soviet Union.
 It was led by author Olzhas Suleimenov and attracted thousands of people to its protests and campaigns which eventually led to the closure of the nuclear test site at Semipalatinsk in 1991.

 According to UNESCO, Nevada-Semipalatinsk played a positive role in promoting public understanding of "the necessity to fight against nuclear threats".
 The movement gained global support and became "a real historical factor in finding solutions to global ecological problems".